olgapombo/olgapombo.github.io/curriculum.md

 * 1970 – Bachelor in Pedagogical Sciences, Faculty of Letters, University of Lisbon.

-## Research interests
-* Epistemology and Philosophy of Science - Unity of Science, Interdisciplinarity, Cartography of Knowledge, Classification, Scientific Image, Scientific Model, Science and Art (Plato, Peirce, Poincaré, Neurath, Bachelard)
-* Philosophy of Language (Leibniz, Hobbes, Spinoza, Rousseau, Hegel)
-* History and Philosophy of Encyclopaedia, Hypertext and Internet
-* History and Philosophy of School, Philosophy of Teaching, Museum, Library, Book, Reading.

 ## Academic positions and responsabilities

 * 2016 - ongoing - Professor (retired with collaboration agreement) of the “Department of History and Philosophy of Sciences”, Faculty of Sciences of the University of Lisbon (FCUL).
 * 2014 – 2017 - Proponent and first Program-Director of the [International “Doctoral Program on Philosophy of Science, Technology, Art and Society” (PD-FCTAS)](https://phd-fctas.campus.ciencias.ulisboa.pt/apresentacao/) sponsored by the Portuguese Foundation for Science and Technology (FCT).
-* 2011- Founder and Coordinator (with Ana Simões) of the [“Master in History and Philosophy of Science”](https://ciencias.ulisboa.pt/sites/default/files/fcul/dep/sahfc/doc/dossier%20mestrado%202011-12.pdf ) of the FCUL
+* 2011-2015 Founder and Coordinator (with Ana Simões) of the [“Master in History and Philosophy of Science”](https://ciencias.ulisboa.pt/sites/default/files/fcul/dep/sahfc/doc/dossier%20mestrado%202011-12.pdf ) of the FCUL
 * 2009 – 2016 - Professor with Aggregation of the “Department of History and Philosophy of Sciences”, FCUL, since the 9th June 2009 up until retirement, the 1st January 2016.
 * 2007 - 2012 - President of the “Department of History and Philosophy of Sciences”, FCUL (elected 27 September 2007 until 3 July 2009, re-elected the 3rd July 2009 until 3 July 2012).
 * 2007- 2012 - Member of the Scientific Council of FCUL.